 Fertility, Pregnancy, and Childbirth

-Acupuncture and TCM have been shown to be safe and effective for many of the symptoms that often accompany pregnancy, including:
+Acupuncture and TCM have been shown to improve many of the symptoms that often accompany pregnancy, including:

 - Anxiety and stress